-- o No construction to take place over or during the December holiday period without prior permission from the relevant authorities. - o Construction vehicles must adhere to the load carrying capacity of road surfaces and adhere to all other prescriptive regulations regarding the use of public roads by construction vehicles. - ECO to do awareness training with the contractor and labourers and to highlight the traffic related risks before construction commences. - Where possible, construction traffic that may obstruct traffic flow on the surrounding roads should be scheduled for outside of peak traffic times.

-o Ensure appropriate behaviour of operators of construction vehicles.
+- No construction to take place over or during the December holiday period without prior permission from the relevant authorities. - Construction vehicles must adhere to the load carrying capacity of road surfaces and adhere to all other prescriptive regulations regarding the use of public roads by construction vehicles. - ECO to do awareness training with the contractor and labourers and to highlight the traffic related risks before construction commences. - Where possible, construction traffic that may obstruct traffic flow on the surrounding roads should be scheduled for outside of peak traffic times.
+Traffic control measures and signage should be implemented. - o Ensure appropriate behaviour of operators of construction vehicles.